ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 LangCode = { ANY_CHAR_EXCEPT_CURLY_BRACE_NESTED } ;
 ```

 The `LangTag` identifies the embedded language dialect.
-The contents of `LangCode` are opaque to the TSL parser but must adhere to the following contract:
+The contents of `LangCode` are opaque to the Arxil parser but must adhere to the following contract:

 > **Lowering Contract (Normative):**
-> The embedded code must be translatable by a registered frontend plugin into a sequence of TSL instructions that reference **only** the symbols declared in the enclosing function’s parameter and return lists.
-Once lowered, the block should be marked with the `@lowered` annotation to indicate it is ready for execution by the TSLVM or EDSOS runtime.
+> The embedded code must be translatable by a registered frontend plugin into a sequence of Arxil instructions that reference **only** the symbols declared in the enclosing function’s parameter and return lists.
+Once lowered, the block should be marked with the `@lowered` annotation to indicate it is ready for execution by the ArxilVM or EDSOS runtime.

 > **Note (Non-Normative):**
-> The `'inst_scri'` dialect is reserved for direct TSL instruction sequences and requires no lowering.
+> The `'inst_scri'` dialect is reserved for direct Arxil instruction sequences and requires no lowering.

 ---

 ## 4. Type System Interface

-The TSL language does not embed a built-in type system.
+The Arxil language does not embed a built-in type system.
 Instead, it interfaces with an external, declarative type description mechanism based on `.tsltype` files.
 This design enables zero-runtime-overhead execution while preserving rich compile-time semantics for layout, operation selection, and interoperability.

 ### 4.1 The Role of `.tsltype`

-All types referenced in TSL source code are defined externally in `.tsltype` files.
+All types referenced in Arxil source code are defined externally in `.tsltype` files.
 A `.tsltype` file provides a complete, machine-readable specification of a type’s:
 - Memory layout (size, field offsets),
 - Supported operations (e.g., `add`, `mul`, `set`),
 - Interoperability rules (e.g., implicit conversions, pointer compatibility),
 - Validation constraints (compile-time and runtime),
 - Documentation and optimization hints.

-The TSL compiler consumes these `.tsltype` definitions during compilation to:
+The Arxil compiler consumes these `.tsltype` definitions during compilation to:
 - Compute field offsets within node data segments,
 - Validate that applied operations are supported by the operand types,
 - Generate correct lowering sequences (e.g., intrinsic calls, assembly mappings),
-- Enforce structural safety guarantees derived from the TS computational model.
+- Enforce structural safety guarantees derived from the AS computational model.

 > **Note**: The syntax and semantics of `.tsltype` files are defined in a separate document, *The `.tsltype` Language Specification*.
-This section only describes how TSL *uses* those definitions.
+This section only describes how Arxil *uses* those definitions.

-### 4.2 Type Annotations in TSL
+### 4.2 Type Annotations in Arxil

-In TSL source code, types appear exclusively as **annotations** on fields and function parameters/returns.
+In Arxil source code, types appear exclusively as **annotations** on fields and function parameters/returns.
 The syntax for a type annotation is:

 ```
 (TypeName) identifier